chanido/blitzcache/README.md

 ### Cache Statistics and Monitoring
 BlitzCache provides built-in performance statistics to help you monitor cache effectiveness and optimize your application.

-**As of v2.0.2, statistics are always enabled on the global singleton.**
+**As of v2.0.2, statistics are automatically enabled if you add your cache instance to BlitzCacheLoggingService.**

 ```csharp